Israeli Educational Television: History

-On June 6, 1995 IETV launched another 24/7 dedicated new channel "Educational 23" which ran exclusively on cable television and from 2001 also on YES - Israel's only DTH (pay satellite television).
+On June 6, 1995, IETV launched another 24/7 dedicated new channel "Educational 23" which ran exclusively on cable television and from 2001 also on YES - Israel's only DTH (pay satellite television) service.

-The station has remained an autonomous unit of the Ministry of Education, and broadcast more than 200 hours of programming every week.
+The station remained an autonomous unit of the Ministry of Education, and broadcast more than 200 hours of programming every week.

 In December 2013, the channel re-branded as Educational (simply Hinuchit, in Hebrew), and focused on a new children and educational programming schedule from 5:00am Israel Time, as well as adult educational schedule from 8:00pm Israel Time.
-The channel also has started to upload its shows to their official YouTube channel even before they broadcast on television.
+The channel also started to upload its shows to their official YouTube channel even before they broadcast on television.

 Following a reform in public broadcasting initiated by the government and approved by the Knesset in the summer of 2014, the Israeli Broadcasting Authority was replaced in 2017 by the Israeli Broadcasting Corporation (aka KAN).

-On 14 August 2018, the Educational Network was shut down and has been replaced by a new kids and youth channel Kan Educational, a part of the Israel Public Broadcasting Corporation.
+On 14 August 2018, the Educational Network was shut down and replaced by a new kids and youth channel Kan Educational, a part of the Israel Public Broadcasting Corporation.